Skip to main content

 export OCP_SIGNATURE_VERIFICATION_PK="verifier-public-key-openshift-ci-4"

-# for debugging add --log-level debug, but we intermittent errors this options.
+# for debugging add --log-level debug, but we had intermittent errors with this option.

 # after removing --log-level debug oc mirror ran without problems